This post may contain affiliate links. Please read our disclosure policy.

 • 2 tablespoons Cocoa powder

-• 1 Tbsp Coconut sugar or cane sugar
+• 1 tablespoon Coconut sugar, or cane sugar

-• For serving: maple or chocolate syrup, berries
+• maple or chocolate syrup, or berries, for serving

 Instructions